jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Sequential Salts

 We could use a sequence number as a simple way to ensure unique salts.
 The vulnerability this approach has is that an attacker may create a reverse hash lookup of known salts (e.g. 1 to 1000) combined with likely passwords.
-This presents the same vulnerabilities that short salts have (see [below](#short-salts)).
+This presents the same vulnerabilities that [short salts](#short-salts) have.

-The vulnerability can be mitigated by combining a long random pepper <!-- how long? --> with the sequence number.
+The vulnerability can be mitigated by combining a long random pepper ([64 or more bits](#salt-bits)) with the sequence number.
 Any reverse hash lookup tables now cannot be reused on other applications / deployments since different peppers make the reverse hash lookups useless to create.

 ## Short Salts

-If a salt is too short an attacker may create reverse hash lookup tables containing of every possible salt combined with every likely password.
-Using a long salt ensures such a table would be impossibly large.
+If a salt is too short an attacker may create reverse hash lookup tables containing every possible salt combined with every likely password.
+Using a long salt ([64 or more bits](#salt-bits)) ensures such a table would be impossibly large.

-Another solution is to use a pepper in combination with short salts as also suggested with sequential salts above.
+Another solution is to use a long pepper ([64 or more bits](#salt-bits)) in combination with short salts as also suggested with sequential salts above.

 ## Salt Bits